SrujanGutta/cse15l-lab-reports/lab-report-2-week-4.md

 ### Code Change 2
 ![bug2](error_after_last.PNG)
-- The bug is if there is non brackets after the last parenthesis it will cause errors in the code and result in a compilation error.
+- The bug is if there is non brackets after the last parenthesis it will cause errors in the code and result in a compilation error [this](test-file-3.md) is the error.

 ![bug2-fix](error_after_last-fix.PNG)